 WHEREAS: Anyone who takes care of babies, including parents, caregivers, childcare providers, health care providers, and family members, should follow safe sleep practices every time an infant sleeps or naps; and

 WHEREAS: Infant Safe Sleep Week provides an opportunity for individuals, organizations, government entities, health care facilities, and coalitions to promote the awareness of safe sleep practices and ensure the safety of infants while they sleep or nap; and

 WHEREAS: No infant should die due to an unsafe sleep situation; and

 WHEREAS: Any infant death due to an unsafe sleep situation is one too many.

 NOW, THEREFORE, I, TIM WALZ, Governor of Minnesota, do hereby proclaim the week of November 13-19, 2022, as:

 In the State of Minnesota.

-IN WITNESS WHEREOF, I have hereunto set my hand and caused the Great Seal of the State of Minnesota to be affixed at the State Capitol this 3rd day of October.
+IN WITNESS WHEREOF, I have hereunto set my hand and caused the Great Seal of the State of Minnesota to be affixed at the State Capitol this 10th day of November.